PalmScan Pachymeter Optional FemtoSec Package

 Direct flap measurement becomes even more important as the industry moves towards the Sub-Bowman Keratomileusis , or SBK.
 With the thinner flaps the margin for error becomes even smaller and the need for precise measurements even more critical.

 PalmScan P2000 and AP2000 pachymeters, with the FS Flap option, are now capable of measuring flaps cut with a femtosecond laser machine with extreme precision (3 micron accuracy).
 The flap measurements are made off of the bubble layer generated by the femtosecond laser cut.

 Advantages of Direct FS Flap Measurement:

-- You may decide not to lift the flap if it is thicker than expected and it does not provide you with sufficient stromal bed
+- Measuring flaps prior to the lift ensures that the integrity of the flap will not become compromised during the lift due to thinner than expected flaps.
+You may decide not to lift the flap if it is thicker than expected and it does not provide you with a sufficient stromal bed

-- Differences in pre and post op location and orientation of the probe induce measurement errors
+- Eliminate errors associated with subtraction pachymetry.
+Differences in pre and post-op location and orientation of the probe induce measurement errors